Giving youth pastors the tools they need to make and shape disciples.

 Is it Outreach (you want your students to invite friends) __________

-• Posters (where are the high traffic areas to hang these?)
+2. Posters (where are the high traffic areas in your church/community to hang these?)

-• Post Cards (to who?
-Do I have a mailing list ready?)
+3. Post Cards (Do you have a mailing list ready?)

 get your kids to make a video announcement or do a skit)